guoxuxu/guoxuxu.github.io/_pages/about.md

 > <span style="color:red"> *Hiring!* </span> A <a href="https://ntu.wd3.myworkdayjobs.com/en-US/Careers/details/Research-Scientist--Computer-Science-Natural-Language-Processing-_R00017008">Research Scientist</a> and a
 > <a href="https://ntu.wd3.myworkdayjobs.com/en-US/Careers/details/Research-Engineer-I-or-II--Computer-Science--Natural-Language-Processing-_R00017009"> Research Engineer (I or II)</a> position is available at NTU!
 > Candidates will be working on Large Language Models for Health.
-Please send me your CV if you're interested.

 ## Research